Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 ## Computing the benchmark score

-The benchmark harness produces one candidate solution for each of the 300 SWE Bench Lite instances and saves it as a `model_patch`.
+The benchmark harness produces a candidate solution for each of the 300 SWE Bench Lite instances and saves it as the `model_patch`.

 A separate evaluation script
 tests each of these results with the acceptance tests.
 It verifies that they pass as expected from a correct solution, like the "gold" patch developed by a human to solve the issue.

-These `test_patch` acceptance tests are only ever run outside of aider and the benchmark harness, and only to compute the number of correctly resolved instances.
+These so called `test_patch` acceptance tests are only ever run outside of aider and the benchmark harness, and only to compute the number of correctly resolved instances.
-They are never run, used, or even visible during the attempts to solve the problems.
+They are never run, used, or even visible during aider's attempts to solve the problems.

 Aider correctly resolved 79 out of 300 SWE Bench Lite instances, or 26.3%.